-However it’s worth noting, a flat battery may be a symptom of a faulty battery or a battery drain, or of course an interior light may simply have been left on overnight.
+However, it’s worth noting that a flat battery may be a symptom of a faulty battery or a battery drain, or of course, an interior light may simply have been left on overnight.

 Check out the Amazon link below for cracking deals on starter motors delivered right to your door.Amazon Auto Starter Motors